onap/archived---policy-engine/docs/platform/feature_pooling.rst

     5. Publish “forward” message to internal DMaaP topic, including remote host, bucket number, DMaaP topic information, and message body
     6. Remote host verifies ownership of bucket, and routes the DMaaP message to its own rule engine for processing

     The figure below shows several different hosts in a pool.
-Each host as a copy of the bucket assignments, which specifies which buckets are assigned to which hosts.
+Each host has a copy of the bucket assignments, which specifies which buckets are assigned to which hosts.
 Incoming requests are mapped to a bucket, and a bucket is mapped to a host, to which the request is routed.
 The host table includes an entry for each active host in the pool, to which one or more buckets are mapped.

     .. image:: poolingPdps.png